There Must Be More to Life Than This: Production

 Michael Jackson had been a fan of Queen's during their initial breakout in the U.S., having regularly attended their twelve performances at The Forum between 1977 and 1982.
 He proposed that he and Mercury collaborate on three songs, to which Mercury agreed.

-Working together, Mercury and Jackson soon found that they opposing personalities, and the two Mercury's frustration over Jackson's insistence that one or more of his pets be allowed to attend recording sessions.
+Working together, Mercury and Jackson soon found that they had opposing personalities, and Mercury grew frustrated with Jackson’s insistence that one or more of his pets be allowed to attend recording sessions.
 There are conflicting sources on whether Jackson's llama Louie or his chimp Bubbles was the offending animal.
 According to manager Jim Beach Mercury told him "Can you get me out of here?
 I'm recording with a llama."
 According to author David Wigg, Mercury grew frustrated because of Jackson's insistence that Bubbles be in the studio.
 According to Wigg, "Michael made Bubbles sit between them and would turn to the chimp between takes and ask, 'Don't you think that was lovely?'
 Or, 'Do you think we should do that again?'
 After a few days of this, Freddie just exploded ...
 'I'm not performing with a fucking chimp sitting next to me each night.'"
 On the flip side, Jackson wasn't keen on Mercury's recreational drug use during their recording sessions.
 Following an incident where Jackson caught Mercury snorting cocaine, Mercury returned to London soon after and the tracks remained unfinished.

 Mercury also cited scheduling difficulties, saying:

 We had three tracks in the can, but unfortunately they were never finished.
 They were great songs, but the problem was time — as we were both very busy at that period.
 We never seemed to be in the same country long enough to actually finish anything completely.